wanhanan/consumer-credit-risk-assessment/docs/02_Banking_Basics.md

 This document explains the banking concepts relevant to the Consumer Credit Risk Assessment project.

 ## 01 What is a retail bank?
-Retail banks serve individual consumers with everyday financial services like savings accounts, credit cards, and mortgages
+Retail banks provide financial services to individual consumers rather than businesses or governments.
+Their core products include savings accounts, current accounts, personal loans, mortgages, and credit cards.
+Because retail banks lend directly to consumers, managing consumer credit risk is one of their most important business functions.

 ## 02 Sources of Bank Funding
+Retail banks obtain fund from two main sources which are:

 1. Liabilities (Borrowed Money)
      a.
 Customer deposits
      b.
 Central Bank borrowing
      c.
 Issuing bonds or security
-3. Equity (Owner's Money)
+3. Equity (Shareholder's Money)
      a.
 Money raised by issuing shares
      b.
 Initial investment form shareholder
      c.
 Retained profits

 ## 03 How does a retail bank actually make money?

+Retail banks generate revenue from several sources.
+The largest source of income for most retail banks is interest earned on loans.

 Idea: Interest Differential